OCA/hr/hr_period/README.rst

 Adds the concept of payroll period.

 The objective is not to restrict or complicate the payroll workflow.
 It is meant to reduce the number of clicks related to date selections and avoid mistakes.

 Adds the date of payment on the payslip and payslip batch.
 This date is automatically filled when selecting a period.

 Adds a sequence on the payslip batch name and also adds the company on the payslip batch.

 Installation
 ============

-Install the payroll of your localisation, then install this module.
+Install the payroll of your localization, then install this module.

 Configuration